 The staff at the county’s public schools are instructed that they are only allowed to use an epinephrine auto-injector if it is specifically prescribed by a doctor for the child in question and if the school has the child’s written action plan for allergy emergencies.
 “Absent those two,” Smith said, “we’re unable to carry out the doctor’s [verbal] orders.”

-IT SEEMS unthinkable not to give a child life-saving medicine, and yet most counties and states are vulnerable to such a situation.
+It seems unthinkable not to give a child life-saving medicine, and yet most counties and states are vulnerable to such a situation.
 They don’t have to be.

 Amarria should be the last child to die in America of anaphylaxis at school.
-This isn’t some far-out dream that requires a medical breakthrough in the distant future.
+This isn’t some pie-in-the-sky dream that requires a medical breakthrough in the distant future.
 It can happen right now, with existing technology.
 People with life-threatening allergies, parents and the staff at school all need to know that these deaths can be prevented.
 Amarria likely would be alive today if someone had used an epinephrine auto-injector to save her life.

 What’s Standing in the Way?